dorinabrle/business-roi-framework-ai/3-question-framework.md

 "Your engineers *should* build your core differentiators.
 They *shouldn't* build commodity infrastructure.
 That's why you use AWS instead of building your own data centers."

 **[Cascadeflow](https://github.com/lemony-ai/cascadeflow) example:**
 "You could build LLM cost optimization yourself.
 The basic routing logic takes maybe 2-3 weeks.
-But token-level speculative cascading with sub-10ms latency overhead, handling all the edge cases across different LLM providers, maintaining compatibility as APIs change, optimizing for your specific use case-that's 6+ months of specialized work.
+But token-level speculative cascading with sub-10ms latency overhead, handling all the edge cases across different LLM providers, maintaining compatibility as APIs change, optimizing for your specific use case: that's 6+ months of specialized work.
 We've already done that, tested it at scale, and open sourced it under MIT license.
 You can use it free and modify it however you want.
 Your call on whether your engineers should spend 6 months on infrastructure or on your actual product."

 ## Putting It All Together